 Both subjectively and objectively, the well-being and health of people across the UK have significantly dropped.
 The cost of living crisis has hit the country in full force, and only now are we seeing the full extent of its impact.
-Within April 2023, 70 percent of households reported that their cost of living had increased from the previous months.
+Within April 2023, 70 per cent of households reported that their cost of living had increased from the previous months.
 With the increases added to essential health and hygiene services, the public has started to neglect these products in an attempt to pay for other essentials, such as energy, rent, and food.
-It would have been unimaginable to predict in 2019 what state the current country would be in, but we unfortunately are seeing health and income on the decline as a result of the cost of living crisis.
+It would have been unimaginable to predict in 2019 what state the current country would be in, but we, unfortunately, are seeing health and income decline due to the cost of living crisis.

 Why is our health being affected?

 First of all, many patients are avoiding visiting essential health practices and appointments due to the increase in the cost of commuting to such practices, following the scarcity of appointments available due to the strain that has been placed on essential healthcare services.
 People have been advised by both the government and their health practices to only visit if essential.
-This of course would make sense, but as a result, people are self-diagnosing themselves using misinformation from the internet.
-People need to see healthcare professionals spot early diagnosis of illnesses to then take the appropriate preventive action.
+This would make sense, but as a result, people are self-diagnosing themselves using misinformation from the internet.
+People need to see healthcare professionals spot early diagnoses of illnesses to take the appropriate preventive action then.
 The decline in people visiting their doctors is putting their health at risk.

-Additionally, people are also skipping picking up their prescriptions due to the increase in the cost of materials.
-People who are not entitled to free prescriptions are avoiding picking up their medicines to save their outgoings.
+Additionally, people are skipping picking up their prescriptions due to the increased cost of materials.
+People not entitled to free prescriptions avoid picking up their medicines to save their outgoings.

 Basic hygiene has become a choice rather than a necessity for people who are struggling most during this time.
 Is it estimated that 3.2 billion adults in Britain are facing “hygiene poverty” due to the scarce availability of affordable hygiene products?
 These items have become a luxury, so when households are facing the choice of putting food on the table or maintaining their hygiene, hard decisions are being made.
-Luckily, many of the charities supporting the lowest income households are distributing such hygiene products, however, this is still not enough.
-There is also embarrassment for these families, therefore a lot of households are not seeking the help they need, unfortunately.
+Luckily, many charities supporting the lowest income households distribute such hygiene products.
+However, this is still not enough.
+There is also embarrassment for these families.
+Therefore, a lot of households are not seeking the help they need, unfortunately.

 Investing in our nutrition for our health and well-being has been reluctantly neglected due to the rise in the cost of living.
-78 percent of people who had reported their health getting worse during this time have put it down due to the rise in food prices.
-There are no longer affordable nutritious foods, instead, people are left settling with cheaper, junk food that does not condense the same nutrients that a whole cooked meal would contain.
-Also, parents are having to make sacrifices to put food on the table for their children and limit their consumption as a result.
+78 per cent of people who had reported their health getting worse during this time have put it down due to the rise in food prices.
+There are no longer affordable, nutritious foods.
+Instead, people are left settling with cheaper junk food that does not condense the same nutrients that a whole-cooked meal would contain.
+Also, parents have to make sacrifices to put food on the table for their children and limit their consumption.

-All of these factors are just highlighting the fact that our health is heavily shaped by our environment.
-The drops in our health standards, despite overcoming the worst pandemic we have seen for centuries, do not seem to be getting any better as time prolongs.
+All of these factors are just highlighting the fact that our environment heavily shapes our health.
+Despite overcoming the worst pandemic we have seen for centuries, the drops in our health standards do not seem to be getting any better as time prolongs.
 Without our health and hygiene, we put our lives at risk.
 Unfortunately, households are needing to make these swaps to pay their ever-increasing energy bills, rental charges, and other essentials.
-There is support available to help with the cost of living crisis, so if you or anyone you know has deteriorating health as a result of its impact, ensure that you seek help.
+Support is available to help with the cost of living crisis, so if you or anyone you know has deteriorating health due to its impact, ensure that you seek help.